topicuskeyhub/terraform-provider-keyhub/docs/index.md

 This is the Topicus KeyHub Terraform Provider.
 It is used to interact with your Topicus KeyHub REST API.

-The provider allows you to safely retreive accounts, groups and vaultrecords and store groups and vaultrecords.
+The provider allows you to safely retrieve accounts, groups and vaultrecords and store groups and vaultrecords.

 ## Example Usage